microscaling/awesome-microscaling/README.md

 A curated list of Microscaling related principles and technologies inspired by [awesome-microservices](https://github.com/mfornos/awesome-microservices).
 Microscaling.org redirects here.

+## What is Microscaling?

+Microscaling is scaling containers in real time based on current demand.
+It leverages the much faster startup and shutdown times of containers.
+The term is used to differentiate it from traditional auto scaling where you scale Virtual Machines, but it takes minutes.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->